53 Employee Engagement Questions to Drive Your Culture Initiatives

 Additionally, this study showed that more than half of those who were thinking about quitting their jobs did so because of their boss.

 The management and leadership of an organization is a make-or-break factor.
 Thus, businesses should always evaluate the effectiveness of this tier.
-This is done by posing questions about their ability to build positive relationships and their performance, such as:

 - Does your manager respect you?